Sold Secure explained

 How does the Sold Secure rating system work?

-Sold Secure break their test results down into three different categories.
+Sold Secure break their test results down into four different categories.
 This allows consumers to make a more informed choice when they come to buy a security product.

-Silver is the middle rating, and the lock will generally be cheaper but still have a decent level of security.
-Silver rated locks aren’t ideal for leaving your bike for extended periods of time in places where a thief could be operating.
+Silver is a middle rating, and the lock will generally be cheaper but still have a reasonable level of security.
+Silver rated locks aren’t ideal for leaving your bike for extended periods of time in places where thieves could be operating.
 However, they do repel basic attacks by criminals and the methods and tools that they could use.
 Usually, silver rated locks can withstand around 3 minutes of an attack, so are more suited to mid/lower risk areas.

 Why validation is important